Optimising shadow tomography with generalised measurements

-In our framework, this is an optimisation over the convex domain of generalised measurements.
-The objective function is, however, nonlinear and therefore heuristic methods are required to carry out the optimisation.
-We implemented simulated annealing for the minimisation and found the obtained optima to be highly reliable.
-The following simple example for a single qubit is the basis to understand the case of many qubits.
+{\it Effects of noise in measurements---} Measurements in realistic experimental setups aren't ideal.
+The imperfection is due to various sources of noise in setting up the parameters of the measurement devices, or the resolution and the accuracy of readout signals~\cite{arute_quantum_2019,Chen2019}. { As an example, suppose that the measurement $E$ is not perfectly implemented, where the device fails to couple to the system with probability $p$ and indicates an outcome at complete random.
+This can be modelled by the effects that are depolarised as $\{p \I/N + (1-p) E_k\}_{k=1}^{N}$.
+Another example is the readout error, which is particularly important for superconducting qubits~\cite{error_multiqubits_2021,active_error_2022}.
+In a simplified model, an outcome $0$ in the computational basis is misread as $1$ with probability $q_+$, and $1$ misread as $0$ with also probability $q_-$.
+The error rate averaged over the two bases is $\bar{q}=(q_+ + q_-)/2$ and the asymmetry between them is characterised by $\epsilon = (q_+ - q_-)/(q_+ + q_-)$.
+The measurement effects of the octahedron measurement implemented by randomisation under this noise becomes $1/3 \{(1-q_\pm) \ketbra{t^\pm}{t^\pm} + q_\mp \ketbra{t^\mp}{t^\mp},t=x,y,z\}$.
+For further discussion, see~\cite[Appendix F]{supp}.

-\begin{example}[Optimal generalised measurements for shadow tomography for a qubit] Consider a single qubit.
-As for the observables, we consider the following possibilities:
+Our formalism directly takes measurement error correction into account, once the noisy effects with an appropriate model are used instead of the ideal ones.
+To access the quality of the shadow tomography after error correction, we choose $\abs{\X}=128$ pure state projections distributed according the Haar measure as observables.
+The dependence of the maximal shadow norm $\kappa_E^2$ on the noise parameters for the tetrahedron and the octahedron measurements is shown in Fig.~\ref{fig:noise}.
+It is interesting to see that in either cases, the maximal shadow norm $\kappa_E^2$ depends only weakly on small error rate, showing the robustness of shadow tomography against noise. }

-(a) Fix the set of observables to be $4$ projections corresponding to the $4$ effects of the generalised measurement which form the orange regular tetrahedron in Fig.~\ref{fig:sic-pauli} (top left).
-The squared shadow norm is $2$ for the generalised measurement defined exactly by these $4$ projections (with an appropriate normalisation factor), and $3/2$ for the octahedron measurement defined by Pauli observables.
-The optimiser suggests that the tetrahedron generalised measurement obtained by centrally inverted the observables through the centre of the Bloch sphere is optimal with the shadow norm of $1$; see the violet tetrahedron in Fig.~\ref{fig:sic-pauli} (top left).
-Further increasing the number of outcomes does not decrease the obtained shadow norm.
+{\it Optimisation of generalised measurement for shadow tomography---} {Given a set of observables $\X$, one would like to find the generalised measurement $E$ so that the maximal shadow norm is minimised, } Restricted to randomised unitaries, this optimisation is impractical to carry out~\cite[Appendix B]{supp}.
+Extending to all generalised measurements, this is simply an optimisation over a convex domain.
+We implemented simulated annealing for the minimisation and found the obtained optima to be highly reliable~\cite[Appendix~G]{supp}. {Below we start with discussing the case of a single qubit, which, despite being simple, is also the basis to understand the case of many qubits.}